JordanFrecon/jordanfrecon.github.io/_posts/2020-09-10-forward-backward-bregman.md

 For this first post, I have chosen to present a short introduction to convex optimization with Bregman distances.
 In particular, I will present the forward-backward algorithm with Bregman distances.

-The forward-backward algorithm is widely used in order to minimize the sum of two convex functions where one of them is non-smooth but has a simple proximity operator and the other one has a Lipschitz continuous gradient.
-The Lipschitz continuous gradient condition (i.e., smoothness) is an important concept in convex optimization which is essential to ensure the convergence of many gradient descent based algorithms.
-Intuitively, a Lipschitz continuous function is limited in how fast it can change and thus tells us how to select the largest step-size.
+The forward-backward algorithm is widely used in order to minimize the sum of two convex functions where one of them is smooth whereas the other one is non-smooth but has a simple proximity operator.
+The smoothness property is usually intended as the Lipschitz continuous gradient condition which intuitively states that the gradient is limited in how fast it can change.
+Hence, the Lipschitz continuous gradient condition is essential to carefully design optimal step-sizes and ensure the convergence of many gradient descent based algorithms.

 Traditionally, the Euclidean function $$\phi=\frac{1}{2}\|\cdot\|^2$$ is use leading to .. where $$D_\phi$$ is the Bregman distance associated to $$\phi$$, i.e.,